predsci/PROF/mkdocs/docs/example.md

-We start by opening an R or RStudio session and loading the PROF package:
+We start by opening an R or Rstudio session and loading the PROF package:

 >\> library(PROF)